GomezH30/Self-Driving-Car-Engineer/P1_Object Detection in an Urban Environment/README.md

 ### Dataset
 #### Dataset analysis

 The dataset from Waymo contains information about bounding boxes and label classes.
 The images vary from being bright daylight, night time, and weather conditions.
-Ranging from low to high quality.
-Vechicles are represented in a red box, pedestrians are represented in a blue box, and cyclits are represented in a green box.
+These conditions can add an effect on the image varying on the quality ranging from low to high resolution.
+Images can be saturated due to being too bright during board daylight.
+During the night, the images can be too dark making it hard to detect the objects.
+Using the object detection IPA vechicles are represented in a red box, pedestrians are represented in a blue box, and cyclits are represented in a green box.

 | ![](./Images/Image1.PNG)  |  ![](./Images/Image2.PNG)  |
 :--------------------------:|:---------------------------: